 Adopt Birmingham operates a Post-Adoption Support Team that works closely with the Trust to assist families:

-Even though they’re not Birmingham-specific, these national resources are widely used by adoptive families for ongoing support:
+Even though they’re not all solely Birmingham-specific, these national resources are widely used by adoptive families for ongoing support.

 Peer Support & Community Websites